jrladd/CIS115/_pages/policies.md

 For the same reasons, phones should be kept silent and put away at all times, and you can expect the same from me.

-If you need the use of an electronic device for a specific reason of disability accommodations, just let me know so that we can work something out.
+If you need the use of an electronic device for a specific **documented** reason of disability accommodations, just let me know so that we can work something out.

 ### Email Response Time